dreikanter/pyke/README.md

                 print("ERROR: %s" % str(ex))
 ```

-Put this file to any directory and execute `pyke --help` command to see how function definitions translates to command line options:
+Put this file to current working directory and execute `pyke --help` command to see how function definitions translates to command line options:

 ```
 $ pyke --help